CUBRID/cubrid-manual/en/admin/config.rst

 **ignore_trailing_space**

-If this parameter's value is **yes**, the string comparsion follows "trailing space insensitive" rules as below examle.
+If this parameter's value is **yes**, the string comparison follows "trailing space insensitive" rules as below example.
 The string value 'abc' and 'abc ' is equal regardless the types of values are VARCHAR-type with variable length.

 **CAUTION:**
-For the string data stored as "ignore_trailing_space" is set to **no** or **yes**, it will result to confuse at several parts of using the data when the configuration parameter value is changed to set to **yes** or **no**.
+For the string data stored as **ignore_trailing_space** is set to **no** or **yes**; will result in confusion at several parts of using the data when the configuration parameter value is changed to set to **yes** or **no**.
 Therefore, this configuration value change should be considered seriously.
-CUBRID recommends that the value of this parameter is fixed not to change for all life times in the database.
+CUBRID recommends that the value of this parameter is fixed and not to change for all life times in the database.

 .. _thread-parameters: